celery/django-celery/README.rst

 Documentation
 =============

-The `latest documentation`_ with user guides, tutorials and API reference is hosted at Github.
+The `latest documentation`_ contains user guides, tutorials and an API reference.
 Be sure to also read the `Celery User Manual`_.

 .. _`latest documentation`: http://celeryproject.org/docs/django-celery/
 .. _`Celery User Manual`: http://celeryproject.org/docs/